NodeBE4/opinion/_posts/2022-02-21-theoryofdoom.md

 I think you're suggesting that states that cannot engage in conventional warfare should rationally pursue nuclear programs, to underwrite their security against invasion.
 A lot of others have made that argument, for many years.
 Countering it is a much harder sell when the United States, or a particular administration that currently holds the executive branch, fails to live up to its promises.

+----- __124.10__ -----2022-02-24 12:56:37+08:00:

+In the status quo, too much weight is given to the complaints of bad-faith actors on the international stage.
+Putin would be a case study in such misconduct.
+For example, Putin claims that some promise was conveyed to Boris Yeltisin at some point relating to not expanding NATO membership.
+No such promise was ever made.
+Putin uses that fictitious "broken promise" as justification to break promises made on Russia's behalf.
+But Russia is hardly the only one.
+Only the most visible at the moment.

+----- __124.11__ -----2022-02-24 12:57:28+08:00:

+Given that, would you prefer the United States set the rules?
+Or China?
+Russia?

+----- __124.12__ -----2022-02-24 13:02:28+08:00:

+Gaddafi had made substantial steps towards a nuclear program.
+He voluntarily disarmed and dismantled his nuclear program, during the Bush years in exchange for security assurances.

+What happened in Libya under Hillary Clinton's time as Secretary of State was a catastrophic blow to nonproliferation efforts.
+Gaddafi, after all, disarmed in reliance on the promise of the United States.
+Then what occurred, occurred.
+The world took notice.
+ None can credibly claim that because Gaddafi didn't have nukes fully developed, what occurred was irrelevant to nuclear non-proliferation.